Addie-Draper/MAT310-Final-Project/README.md

 # Final Project -- Addie Draper

-This repository is my final project for MAT311, about modelling and machine learning.
+This repository is my final project for MAT311, about modelling and machine learning, in the context of a company and customers churning.

 ## Purpose

-The layout of this project mirrors the recommended directory organization shown in the assignment instructions.
-It can be used as a starting point for your own work or as a reference when showcasing your skills to potential employers.
-All code is well documented and grouped by task so you can easily build upon it.
+The purpose of this project was to take a dataset about customers in a company and the data to predict whether or not that customer is going to churn.
+Using features like the total amount of money they spent on the product, the number of support calls they had, and others, I was able to create numerous models, including a knn model, a decision tree model, and a random forest model.

 ## Project layout